hlascelles/karina_personal_website/_posts/kitchen/2014-01-02-green-veg-pasta.md

 * Start boiling the pasta in a pot of salty water.
 * Meanwhile, zest the lemon and grate some Parmesan.
 Chop the asparagus into bite-size pieces.
 * Make the pesto: Drain the now defrosted peas.
 Roughly chop the spinach, mint and garlic, and add them to the peas.
 Add olive oil, salt, black pepper and 20g of lemon juice.
 * Hand blender the pesto.
-Taste to adjust acidity (lemon juice).
+Taste and adjust salt and acidity (lemon juice).
 * Once the pasta is ready, place a mug in the sink before draining the pasta (to reserve some pasta water, in case it will be needed to reach a pesto-like consistency) and mix it with the pesto.
 * Add courgettes, broad beans and asparagus, and mix again.
 * Serve topped with lemon zest and Parmesan.